Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version has been completed, ensuring all features are fully implemented and functional, incorporating feedback from human testers to enhance gameplay and address identified bugs.
-We are now preparing for the release version, having fully integrated all feedback from human testers for enhanced gameplay and bug fixes.
-All human tester feedback has been incorporated to enhance gameplay, address identified bugs, and ensure all features function as intended, prioritizing game stability and player experience for the official launch.
+We are now transitioning to the beta phase, having integrated all high-priority bug fixes and enhancements based on human tester feedback.
+The game is now polished, and all features have been thoroughly tested, ensuring a smooth player experience for the official launch.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.